It shall be the first duty of the Government of the

 Democratic Programme of the First Dáil

-Surely it’s clear that we’ve fallen well short of that first duty of the first Dáil when 8,737 are homeless in Ireland.
-Those official counts of homeless families in emergency accommodation don’t, however, include rough sleepers or the so-called hidden homeless—those people who are living in their parents’ box room, or in squats, or ‘sofa surfing’ with friends.
+Surely it’s clear that we’ve fallen well short of that first duty of the first Dáil when almost nine thousand people are homeless in Ireland, about 3,000 of them children.
+Those official counts of homeless families in emergency accommodation don’t, however, include rough sleepers or the so-called hidden homeless—those people who are living in their parents’ box room, or ‘sofa surfing’ with friends.
 Nor does it include women and children staying in domestic violence refuges or an unspecified number of homeless families who have been placed in ‘own door’, i.e. self-contained but temporary accommodation.

-Nor does it include those people in private rental property receiving HAP (Housing Assistance Payments) who account for a large part of the statistical reduction in official homeless numbers: they are no longer on the waiting list for housing because their housing needs are deemed to have been met, but, crucially, they don’t have security of tenure.
+Nor does it include those people in private rental property receiving HAP (Housing Assistance Payments) who account for a large part of the statistical reduction in official homeless numbers.
+They will have been deleted from the waiting list for housing because their permanent housing needs are ‘deemed to have been met’.
+Crucially, however, they don’t have security of tenure.

-If at any point a tenant receiving HAP is made homeless once more, they will have lost their place on the waiting list by accepting HAP.
-And they’ll go to the back of a housing queue that can be more than a decade long.
+This isn’t a trivial matter.
+If a tenant receiving HAP is made homeless once more, by legal or any other means, having lost their place on the waiting list by accepting HAP, they’ll go to the back of a housing queue that can be more than a decade long.

 If HAP is going to fulfil Government responsibility for providing public housing, the conditions of its payment have to include secure, open-ended, rent-controlled tenancies.
-Otherwise, poor and vulnerable people will once again find themselves at the mercy of private developers’ obscene greed, and security of tenure for public tenants will become a thing of the past.
+Otherwise, poor and vulnerable people will once again find themselves at the mercy of the obscene greed of the market, and security of tenure for public tenants will become a thing of the past.
 Those potential outcomes appear not to bother the FF/FG/Greens enough to cause them to put human rights before property rights and insist on open-ended leases.
 Instead, we’re legislating to create the next generation of homeless families.

 But why is our Government insisting that they will provide public housing by paying HAP to landlords?
 Mortgages last for 25 years, but HAP is for life.
 And why are local councils renting or purchasing properties from the private sector when that policy is inarguably the most expensive way of providing public housing?
 Take, for instance, this deal offered to Dún Laoghaire-Rathdown County Council: